We thought this survey uncovered some really interesting trends about districts and the health care reform! Here were some of our key takeaways:

 How about you – what is your district's plan to address the ACA?

-Allison Wert is the Content Manager at Frontline Technologies and a freelance writer with a passion for K-12 education, technology and social media.
+Allison Wert is the Content Marketing Manager at Frontline Technologies and a freelance writer with a passion for K-12 education, technology and social media.